 The manor house dates from the 1770s.
 The National Trust have leased it to Whitbread plc but the building is currently unused.

-- After crossing more water channels you come to another path junction, where the path on the right is signposted to the Wetland Boardwalk.
+- After crossing more water channels you come to another path junction.
+Turn right (briefly leaving the Wandle Trail) onto the path signposted to the Wetland Boardwalk, soon passing an information panel about this new area.

-- For the main route turn right, initially alongside a water channel and then meandering through the reed-filled wetlands on a long boardwalk, with a couple of viewing points along the way.
-On the far side turn right at a crosspaths, rejoining the Wandle Trail.
+- The path initially goes alongside a water channel and then curves round to the left on a long boardwalk through the reed-filled wetlands, with a couple of viewing points along the way.
+On the far side you come to a path T-junction.

-- Follow the path up to the edge of the park and cross the tram tracks in a series of zig-zags.
-Follow the main path across a small ditch on the right, then fork left to cut across a small grassy area.
+- At the T-junction turn right to rejoin the Wandle Trail.
+Cross the tram tracks in a series of zig-zags and follow the main path across a small ditch on the right, then fork left to cut across a small grassy area.
 Continue on a long straight path, with the river just off to the right and Deen City Farm behind a belt of trees on your left.

 - The path comes out onto a driveway.
-Ignore the bridge over the river on your right and keep ahead (slightly to the left) past an overflow parking area, still with the river on your right.
+Ignore the bridge over the river and keep ahead (slightly to the left) past an overflow parking area, still with the river on your right.

 - Go straight across Windsor Avenue to continue alongside the river for a further 175m, then turn right to cross it on a footbridge into Merton Abbey Mills, where there is an information panel about the area's history.